+Planning a trip to Disneyland with toddlers?
 I’ve been taking my little ones to Disneyland since they were babies.
 I’ll admit that vacationing with a toddler at Disneyland can be a challenge.
 There are definite considerations and adjustments that need to be made in your trip when you have a toddler in tow!
-Check out my ideal one-day Disneyland itinerary with a toddler.
+If you’re planning a trip to Disneyland with toddlers, check out my ideal one-day Disneyland with a toddler itinerary.

 Please note that I use affiliate links in my post.
 Clicking through and making a purchase helps me in a small financial way, thank you!

-Before your trip, here are a few ideas and additional posts about what you should plan ahead of time.
+Before your trip, here are a few ideas and additional posts for Disneyland tips with toddlers about what you should plan ahead of time.